eniozafe/Desafio-instagram-DIO/README.md

-# Pagina Inicial do Instagram
+# Recriando a tela inicial do instagram, com HTML5 e CSS3

- Recriando a tela inicial do instagram
+#### Recriando a tela inicial do instagram